Lia2606/data-analytics/Olist_E-commerce_Project/README.md

 Top Performers cluster in southern states — PR (Parana) at 17.5% vs 11.3% baseline, and RS (Rio Grande do Sul) at 6.6% vs 4.2% baseline.
 Mid-sized southern logistics hubs outperform the oversaturated SP market.
 Density may create congestion, not efficiency.

 **Strategic reversal:** Earlier analysis recommended "replicate SP's logistics model."
-This finding flips that recommendation — PR/RS should be the operational benchmark for nationwide scaling.
+This finding flips that recommendation; PR/RS should be the operational benchmark for nationwide scaling.

 ---